Eight Limbs of Yoga Find A Yoga Practice Right For You

 Tantra Yoga

 Tantra is the sixth traditional style of Yoga.
-The focus is on achieving a balance of our nature, the feminine (Shakti) and masculine (Shiva).
+It focuses on achieving a balance of our feminine (Shakti) and masculine (Shiva) natures.
 Tantra comes from two Sanskrit words: ‘Tanoti’ (expansion) and ‘Trayati’ (liberation).
 It means to expand freedom with a balance of both energies.
-When these energies are in balance, it keeps the Ego in check.
+When these energies are in balance, they keep the Ego in check.

 Vinyasa